Dents in the Mirror: A Novel Probe of Dark Matter Substructure in Galaxy Clusters from the Astrometric Asymmetry of Lensed Arcs: Methodology

 We use the open-souce software {\tt{pyHalo}}\footnote{https://github.com/dangilman/pyHalo} \citep{gilman20} to populate the region near lensed images with cluster subhalos distributed with a constant surface mass density near a critical curve.
 We draw cluster subhalo masses from the following SHMF:

 where $\Sigma_{\rm sub}$ is the SHMF normalization (in units of kpc$^{-2}$ throughout unless otherwise stated), $\alpha=1.9$ \citep{Springel2008,giocoli08}, and the pivot mass $m_0 = 10^8 M_{\odot}$.
 The SHMF represents the infall SHMF (thus $m$ is equal to the infall subhalo mass), which is the mass function of accreted halos prior to tidal evolution.
 The infall SHMF is predicted by CDM to be a universal property for subhalos \citep{giocoli08}, whereas the evolved SHMF (or equivalently the bound SHMF) depends on the cluster host properties and subhalo infall trajectories \citep{han16}.
 Figure \ref{fig:SHMF} shows the SHMF for various $\Sigma_{\rm sub}$.
 We only sample subhalos between the infall mass range $6 < \log (m/M_{\odot}) < 10$, consistent with previous works at cluster scales \citep{dai20a,williams24}.
 Subhalos above this range are rare, and likely would host a visible galaxy that we would identify as a cluster member.
 Below this range, halos produce negligible contributions to the deflection field \citep{dai18}.
+We examine how changes in this mass range would affect our results in Appendix \ref{txt:individualsubhalos}.
 Given the low redshifts of the clusters we consider, most perturbers are expected to be subhalos, and we leave the inclusion of line-of-sight halos to future work.

 After infall, subhalos lose mass to tidal stripping, and retain a fraction $f_{\rm{bound}}$ of their infall mass, with a final mass $m_{\rm{bound}} = f_{\rm{bound}} m$.
 In principle, a subhalo population will have a distribution of $f_{\rm{bound}}$, depending on individual subhalo orbits, concentrations, and infall times \citep{han16,du25}.
 Predicting the distribution of $f_{\rm{bound}}$ for a given cluster requires developing a tidal evolution model for cluster subhalos to account for these factors, which could follow the approach used for galaxy-scale lens systems \citep{du25}.